 A great way to mitigate these threats is by tracking the IP addressed on form submission and monitoring them for repeated attempts.
-You can ask your web hosting provider to provide a line of defense against brute force attacks.
+You can ask your website host provider to provide a line of defense against brute force attacks.

 3. Protect from DDoS (Denial of service) attacks